mihailrc/mcribadamus/README.md

 - Retreive JSON data
 - Compare price to threshold

 ## Iteration 2 - Web Application

+> As a user I would like the McRibadamus predictions to be displayed on the web.

+- Create a website to display the engine's predictions.

 ## Iteration 3 - Mobile Application

+- As a use I would like to view McRibadamus' predictions on my mobile device.

 ## Iteration 4 - Advanced Analytics